 How to Ask For Referrals [Scripts and Examples]

-In this guide, you’ll get practical ways you can ask for referrals without being pushy so that it becomes second nature.
-Let’s dive in!
+In this guide, you’ll get practical ways you can ask for referrals without being pushy.
+It’ll become second nature in no time.

-How to ask for referrals over the phone or in-person: examples
+How to ask for referrals over the phone or in-person

 When you’re asking for referrals over the phone or in person, keep it short and sweet.